awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafregional-sizeconstraintset-sizeconstraint.md

 `Size`  <a name="cfn-wafregional-sizeconstraintset-sizeconstraint-size"></a>
 The size in bytes that you want AWS WAF to compare against the size of the specified `FieldToMatch`\.
 AWS WAF uses this in combination with `ComparisonOperator` and `FieldToMatch` to build an expression in the form of "`Size` `ComparisonOperator` size in bytes of `FieldToMatch`"\.
 If that expression is true, the `SizeConstraint` is considered to match\.
 Valid values for size are 0 \- 21474836480 bytes \(0 \- 20 GB\)\.
-If you specify `URI` for the value of `Type`, the / in the URI counts as one character\.
+If you specify `URI` for the value of `Type`, the / in the URI path that you specify counts as one character\.
 For example, the URI `/logo.jpg` is nine characters long\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)